ManarArabi/TwitterSentimentClassification/README.md

 # TwitterSentimentClassification
 classify tweets to positive or negative tweets.

-##Task
+## Task

 Detecting hate speech in tweets.

-For the sake of simplicity, we say a tweet contains hate speech if it has a racist or sexist sentiment associated with it.
-So, the task is to classify racist or sexist tweets from other tweets.
+For the sake of simplicity, we say a tweet contains hate speech if it has a good or bad sentiment associated with it.
+So, the task is to classify good or bad tweets from other tweets.

-##Solution
+## Solution
 We choose common Techniques in neural networks field to get the greatest accuracy.

 1. Back Propagation Model (1 hidden layer, 100 neuron)